Research Units Research Programmes In focus Staff Organization Mission and Tasks History Jobs and career WSL-Führungen Contact and maps Key figures

 Up to now, the long-term monitoring data have been processed in 38 publications (14 ISI paper, 24 implementation papers).
 Further data analyses are in progress, in collaboration with international research groups.

-A newly created mushroom trail presents the main research themes and informs visitors of the completed studies and their results.
+A mushroom trail presents the main research themes and informs visitors of the completed studies and their results.
 In 2010, the duration of the Reserve was extended up to 2060, while the area of the reserve was reduced to 4 ha.